 They seemed to be not the only ones.
 Plenty of players voiced their concerns on the many unrealized potentials of this game.
 Most did nothing about it.
 So they felt it's up to them to make the voxel game experience that many were dreaming of, and would not settle for less than setting a new standard in the voxel gaming genre.
-And thus, in February 2016, Tyron began building a new game engine with the first goal of being able to run something equivalent to our latest mod in about 1 year, which we reached by Fall 2017.
+And thus, in February 2016, Tyron began building a new game engine with the first goal of being able to run something equivalent to our latest mod in about 1 year, which was reached by Fall 2017.

 Trove, Boundless, Portal Knights, SkySaga, Dragon Quest, Creativerse, Blockscape, FortressCraft... we know we're not the first ones who are trying to find a foothold in the sandbox genre that Minecraft established.
 We don't have a big budget, a grand team or the greatest genius, what we do have however is 6 years of minecraft gaming/modding experience, a vision, an eye for detail, a great level of dedication and a profound passion for voxel games.

 Minecraft in its alpha days and various mods have opened our eyes to a unique kind of game play we have not seen or experienced anywhere else, but that seems to haven gotten lost and forgotten along the way.
 Beyond that, we feel appalled by the apparent lack of depth and cohesion in most voxel games, so that's what we aim to change in our attempt.